-The Jon Corn Law Firm is a property rights champion for property owners and developers, especially in California’s coastal communities.
-We successfully and efficiently litigate cases and handle appeals involving development, boundary disputes and easements, Coastal Commission, CEQA, Density Bonus Law, land use restrictions, and broker cases.
+Aannestad Andelin & Corn is a citizen’s and property rights champion for individuals, property owners and developers, especially in California’s coastal communities.
+We successfully and efficiently litigate cases and handle appeals involving constitutional protections, development, boundary disputes and easements, Coastal Commission, CEQA, Density Bonus Law, land use restrictions, and broker cases.
 We also help our clients obtain approvals and permits from local government, the Coastal Commission, and other government agencies, including the Port of San Diego.

 After graduating from Georgetown University Law Center, Jon Corn started his career in the San Diego litigation department of Pillsbury, Madison & Sutro (now, Pillsbury Winthrop Shaw Pittman).
 Jon then spent 3 years at Stephenson & Prairie, a litigation land use firm, before opening his own office in Del Mar in 1996.
 As a young litigator, Jon’s earliest clients included McKellar Development of La Jolla (and related entities) and Safari Motor Coaches, a NYSE publicly traded motorhome manufacturer with international distribution.